delta6626/365-days-of-code/README.md

 - Day 266 ✅: Completed a major appearance overhaul for PartnerPair, refining colors, borders, and the overall look and feel
 - Day 267 ✅: Improved the messaging input by converting it to a multiline text area and redesigning the send button to sit seamlessly within the input for a cleaner look
 - Day 268 ✅: Added an icebreaker generator button near the message input along with bug fixes and UI enhancements
+- Day 269 ✅: Made UI enhancements, improved the forums discussion page, and created a custom 404 page.

 ## 📌 Notes